DavidPagels/retro-pico-switch/README.md

 Also, when playing through The Legend of Zelda: Ocarina of Time last year on the Arduino version, it was annoying not having a way to go to the Switch's Home screen using the N64 controller.
 Since I didn't rely on a library to handle N64 controller communication this time, I found out that there is a special 'Reset' bit that's set when L + R + Start are held at the same time.
 This project maps that input to the Home button on the Switch!

-## Update

-This project no longer only supports the N64 controller, but now supports Gamecube controllers too!

-Both N64 and Gamecube versions have L + R + Start mapped to the Switch home button.
-They also both have dynamic scaling on each axis of each analog joystick to account for reduced joystick range on old controllers.

-## Update 2
+## Bluetooth

-Shortly after the last update, the Pico SDK was updated to include beta Bluetooth support.
-This project now supports connecting to a Nintendo Switch via USB or Bluetooth!
-This is my first project with Bluetooth, so this first iteration requires you to connect to a Switch in the 'Change Grip/Order' menu.
+This is my first project with Bluetooth, so the current version requires you to connect to a Switch in the 'Change Grip/Order' menu.
 If the Pico becomes disconnected, it may also have to be power cycled to get it to pair with the Switch again.
 I hope to improve the project so you only have to do this the first time you connect to a Switch, and so it automatically reconnects without power cycling.
 Also, while the Pico wirelessly connects to the Switch, it will still need to be powered via USB (any USB port - a battery bank should work).

 ## Setup